hn275/evault/webui/README.md

 5. **Types**
    - For Props, define where the component is
    - For shared types across files, define within the folder

-### Guidelines for styling

-- Less than 5 style overrides: props declared styles
-- More than 5 or props declared styles not available: sx prop object

 ### Guidelines for new routes